Trade guide

 Pay and progression

 Entry roles may start in the mid-£20,000s, especially once van work, overtime or call-outs are involved.
-Experienced drainage engineers can move into the £30,000 to £40,000+ range, with stronger earnings for CCTV surveyors, repair specialists, supervisors, commercial contract engineers and people handling emergency call-outs.
+Experienced drainage engineers can move into the £30,000 to £40,000 range, with CCTV surveyors, repair specialists, supervisors and commercial contract engineers pushing past £45,000.

 The trade rewards reliability and calm problem-solving.
 If you build good habits, learn diagnostics and keep safety tight, drainage can become more than a fallback job.
 It can be a durable trade career with clear demand.